mqtthiqs/at-doc/docs/modules/band.md

 ## Features

-- Precise filter bank with up to 16 spatializable bands
+- Precise filter bank with up to 16 independent & spatializable bands
 - Continuous slope setting for razor-sharp selectivity or gentle pushes
 - Adjustable formant-shaping bumps at transition frequencies
 - Band-pass or band-reject modes per band

 ## Context

-A staple of the electronic music studio, the filter bank is a transformative tool, letting you freely shape the spectral content of your sounds.

-_Band_ is a bank of independently-controlled filters, cutting, reducing or amplifying parts of its input's spectrum.
+Filtering can be a transformative tool, letting you freely shape the spectral content of your sounds. _Band_ is a bank of independently-controlled filters, cutting, reducing or amplifying parts of its input's spectrum.
 Each band lets you either remove the low and high frequencies, keeping only a precise band of interest (band-pass), or notch out a band, keeping everything surrounding it intact (band-reject).
 Each band has an independent gain; band shapes are then combined additively, resulting in any desired frequency response.
 And like all other modules, bands are assigned to one or several channels, for multichannel filtering.